 And even if you don’t have a disorder, you may be experiencing symptoms of anxiety in your daily life—it’s a normal response to stressful situations.

 For that reason, anxiety can be quite overwhelming, even impairing people’s ability to normally function.

-Whether you suffer from generalized anxiety disorder, panic disorder, social anxiety disorder, or phobias, here are 15 natural remedies for anxiety you can try today.
+Whether you experience generalized anxiety disorder, panic disorder, social anxiety disorder, or phobias, here are 15 natural remedies for anxiety you can try today.

 Routine physical activity is one of the best ways to improve your overall mental health and naturally reduce symptoms of anxiety.

 Healthy activity can serve as a helpful distraction from your worries, but exercise also works with your body’s chemistry to physically reduce anxiety.

 Exercise can actually increase the availability of neurotransmitters which your brain uses to reduce anxiety, including serotonin and gamma aminobutyric acid (GABA).

 One meta-analysis found that people who report higher levels of physical activity have lower levels of anxiety, and even brief periods of exercise can play important roles in anxiety treatment.

 Caffeine may increase alertness, but it can also mimic anxiety symptoms—and in high doses, may actually trigger anxiety.

-If you’re someone who struggles with anxiety, and especially if you’re noticing that morning (or afternoon) cup is doing you more harm than good, it may be a good idea to limit your caffeine intake.
+If you’re someone who experiences anxiety, and especially if you’re noticing that morning (or afternoon) cup is doing you more harm than good, it may be a good idea to limit your caffeine intake.

 Instead of fully caffeinated coffee, try half-caf or decaf options.
 Herbal teas, which don’t contain any caffeine, are another option for a hot morning drink.

 Hopefully, not drinking too much caffeine will encourage you to drink more water, which can also improve your physical and mental well-being.

 Herbal Teas and Supplements

 Nutrition can actually impact your mental health—and supplementing with vitamins and minerals under a doctor’s supervision is one way to improve anxiety.

 The following supplements have been linked with decreased anxiety symptoms and overall improved mental health: